michaelsboost/Cartoon-Avatar-Creator/README.md

 The Cartoon Avatar Creator is no longer an active project however you can submit a pull request or simply share the project :)

+*As of August 11, 2018 The Cartoon Avatar Creator is no longer an active project.
+All updates as of that date and on are solely contributor based implementations.*

 Of course the app is free and open source, so you can always fork the project and have fun :)

 [![ko-fi](https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0)](https://ko-fi.com/michaelsboost)